justinhcabral/task-tracker-cli/README.md

 - navigation using arrow keys and options to write to the command line just like in vim i guess
 - notifications
 - addition to reminders application in macbook
+- delete multiple tasks with delete function if user input for id is more than one.

 When will the project be complete